BerkeleyLab/Bedrock/build-tools/newad.md

 #### Register Attributes

-Each port defined as 'external' using the comment of verilog, will end up as a register.
+Each port defined as 'external' using the comment of Verilog will end up as a software-settable register.
 Users can then attach additional features for this register by adding more attributes:

 Below is a list of those additional attributes for a register defined in newad:

 * single-cycle
 * strobe